8 July 2023, 9:00 AM - 1:00 PM

 register?

-If your physics teacher isn't aware of this competition, please direct them to our website - particularly our little note for teachers linked here: sgphysicsleague.org/#for-teachers
+If your Physics teacher is not aware of this competition, please direct them to our website - particularly our little note for teachers linked here: sgphysicsleague.org/#for-teachers

 Do drop us an email should you require additional help on this!

-If your physics teacher isn't aware of this competition, please direct them to our website - particularly our little note for teachers linked here: sgphysicsleague.org/#for-teachers
+If your Physics teacher is not aware of this competition, please direct them to our website - particularly our little note for teachers linked here: sgphysicsleague.org/#for-teachers

 Do drop us an email should you require additional help on this!